bcgov/design-system/components/date_input/README.md

 *	Users need to enter a date

 ## Rationale
 Using three separate text fields is the fastest way for users to enter dates.
-Dropdown options and calendar pickers cause accessibility difficulties.
+Dropdown options and calendar pickers cause accessibility difficulties as they force users to tab through all options before finding the input value they want.

 ## Behaviour